gitrdm/gokando/docs/minikanren/core.md

 ## Tabling & WFS (SLG)

-For recursive relations and negation, GoKanDo includes a production SLG tabling engine implementing Well‑Founded Semantics (WFS):
+For recursive relations and negation, gokanlogic includes a production SLG tabling engine implementing Well‑Founded Semantics (WFS):

 - What it is and when to use it: see `docs/minikanren/tabling.md`.
 - How to call it ergonomically: use the wrappers in `pkg/minikanren/slg_wrappers.go` (examples in `pkg/minikanren/slg_wrappers_example_test.go`).